JeromeDane/hearthstone-log-reader/README.md

 This module is simple.
 It takes care of the low-level monitoring of the Hearthstone log file and emits events based on what happens in the log file.
 Use this module if you want to build your own Hearthstone deck tracker and don't want to do the work of parsing through the nasty log file yourself.

+## Credits

+This is a fork of [chevex-archived/hearthstone-log-watcher](https://github.com/chevex-archived/hearthstone-log-watcher) at `v3.0.1` which attempts to add a lot more functionality out of the box.
+This may have been beyond the scope of the original project, and I wanted to be able hack this as needed for my own work, which is why I created a fork instead of submitting pull requests.
+All credit for the base log file reading and initial parsing methods goes to the original authors.

+## OUTDATED ...

+Everything below this is a bit outdated.
+New features still need to be documented tests need to be updated.
+I will update all of this soon.

 ## Usage

 > $ npm install hearthstone-log-watcher